 Our experienced science teachers and technicians are committed to providing a high quality science education using excellent resources in order to foster a life-long interest in science.

-Lower school science courses are aligned with the Australian Curriculum.
+Lower school science courses are aligned with the Western Australian Curriculum.
 At each year level, students study the main areas of the Science Understanding strand: Biological Sciences, Chemical Sciences, Earth and Space Sciences and Physical Sciences.
 These are run alongside the Science Inquiry Skills and Science as a Human Endeavour strands.

 The Science Department offers a range of subjects for all our students.